-How Aurora Energy is meeting reform expectations Figure 4, in section 2.3 outlines how Aurora Energy is using pricing alongside flexibility services to help operate an efficient network and respond to areas of constraint.
-As the uptake of EVs increases, new tariffs will be considered such as a managed household service tariffs to complement existing control tariffs.
-Section 2.5 further outlines how engineering studies will be used to calculate LRMC values that will inform peak ToU prices.
-At this stage it is anticipated that network growth investment within a 5-15 year window will be signalled through peak ToU prices.
-Aurora Energy's Capital Contributions Policy describes the approach to funding new network connections.
-The policy is due to be reviewed this year and FMD will be addressed as part of that review.
-Aurora Energy have followed the Electricity Authority's guidance to recover transmission costs through fixed charges where possible.
-This means that for RY24 residential transmission charges have been recovered through daily fixed charges to the extent permissible under the LFC regulations, with the balance recovered evenly from each variable charge so as to minimise the distortionary impact of TPM changes.
-For general customers the transmission charges for RY24 will be recovered through the fixed daily capacity charge.
-In line with regulation changes, Aurora Energy has continued to phase out LFC charges to support the move towards more cost-reflective pricing.
-RY24 is the second year of a five-year phase out that will be completed in RY27
+Focus Area How Aurora Energy is meeting reform expectations Distributors' roadmaps responding to future network congestion Figure 4, in section 2.3 outlines how Aurora Energy is using pricing alongside flexibility services to help operate an efficient network and respond to areas of constraint.
+As the uptake of EVs increases, new tariffs will be considered such as managed household service tariffs to complement existing control tariffs.
+Section 4 explains Aurora Energy's approach to calculating LRMC values that reflect the relative levels of congestion in each pricing area.
+The LRMC values are being used to inform peak ToU price signals.
+From 1 April 2024 we are applying mild ToU prices, with the transition to fully cost-reflective ToU prices expected to be completed by RY27.
+Distributors' response to any significant first mover disadvantage (FMD) issues facing customers seeking to connect to Aurora Energy's Capital Contributions Policy describes the approach to funding new network connections. their networks (new and expanded connections) Aurora Energy's Capital Contributions Policy applies to assets that are for the sole benefit of the new connection, or a series of new connections (e.g., a subdivision).
+Assets that could support future network growth are 100% funded by Aurora Energy.
+This approach mitigates the risk of new connections being subject to a FMD.
+The extent to which distributors are following the Electricity Authority's guidance on pass-through of new Aurora Energy have followed the Electricity Authority's guidance to recover transmission costs through fixed charges where possible. transmission charges This means that for RY25 residential transmission charges have been recovered through daily fixed charges to the extent permissible under the LFC regulations, with the balance recovered evenly from each variable charge to minimise the distortionary impact of TPM changes.
+For general customers the transmission charges for RY25 will be recovered through the passthrough component of the fixed daily capacity charge.
+Note there are other non-transmission revenue items such as IRIS penalties which are being recovered through CPD charges.
+We are transitioning towards recovering all passthrough from fixed daily capacity charges at a pace that will not create significant price shocks for customers.
+Whether distributors are increasing their use of fixed charges to match the phase-out path of the low fixed charge tariff regulations In line with regulation changes, Aurora Energy has continued to phase out LFC charges to support the move towards more cost-reflective pricing.
+RY25 is the third year of a five-year phase out that will be completed in RY27 and results in fixed charges for residential consumers increasing, from \$0.45 per day to \$0.60 per day from 1 April 2024.

+Focus Area

-Focus Area How Aurora Energy is meeting reform expectations and results in fixed charges for residential consumers increasing, from \$0.30 per day to \$0.45 per day from 1 April 2023.
-Distributors avoiding, or transitioning away from, recovery of costs that are fixed in nature through use-based charges, such as charges based on a customer's Anytime Maximum Demand Prices for general customers are comprised of fixed charges (daily fixed price, capacity price, and distance price) and a Control Period Demand (CPD) price which signals consumption during congested periods.
+Distributors avoiding, or transitioning away from, recovery of costs that are fixed in nature through use-based charges, such as charges based on a customer's Anytime Maximum Demand (AMD)

+How Aurora Energy is meeting reform expectations

+Prices for general customers are comprised of fixed charges (daily fixed price, capacity price, and distance price) and a Control Period Demand (CPD) price which signals consumption during congested periods.
 Aurora Energy do not use AMD as a basis for charging.

-(AMD) Prices for residential customers are transitioning to fixed daily charges to the extent permissible under the LFC regulations.
+Prices for residential customers are transitioning to fixed daily charges to the extent permissible under the LFC regulations.

-3. RY24 PRICING
+3. RY25 PRICING